flipperdevices/flipperzero-firmware/README.md

 # (WIP)

 # FlipperZero WiFi Scanner Module
- WiFi Scanner Module for FlipperZero based on ESP8266.
+ WiFi Scanner Module for FlipperZero based on ESP8266/ESP32 (results with ESP8266 much better than with ESP32)

  This module will help you in finding specific access point physical location.